sebastien-dargoeuves-ipf/ipf-nmap-ip/README.md

 1. Collect IP addresses from IP Fabric:

     ```sh
+    # Collect IP addresses not matching the IP_EXCLUDE_FILTER
+    python ipf-nmap-ip.py collect

+    # Collect IP addresses not matching the IP_EXCLUDE_FILTER but only keep public IP addresses (based on ipaddress.is_global)
+    python ipf-nmap-ip.py collect --public

+    # Specify the output file
     python ipf-nmap-ip.py collect --output collected_ips.csv --public
     ```

     - `--output` (optional): Name of the file to output the list of IPs to scan.
-    - `--public` (optional): Only collect public IP addresses from IP Fabric.
+    - `--public` (optional): Only keep public IP addresses from all IPs collected.

 2. Scan the collected IP addresses:

     ```sh
+    # Scan IP addresses from a file to be selected interactively, from the `collected_ips` directory
+    python ipf-nmap-ip.py scan

+    # Scan IP addresses from a file, output will match the input file name
+    python ipf-nmap-ip.py scan --input collected_ips.csv

+    # Scan IP addresses from a file and specify the output file
     python ipf-nmap-ip.py scan --input collected_ips.csv --output scan_results.csv
     ```